tensorflow/docs/site/en/api_docs/python/tf/Graph.md

 * <b>`obj`</b>: A `Tensor`, an `Operation`, or the name of a tensor or operation.
 Can also be any object with an `_as_graph_element()` method that returns a value of one of these types.
+Note: `_as_graph_element` will be called inside the graph's lock and so may not modify the graph.
 * <b>`allow_tensor`</b>: If true, `obj` may refer to a `Tensor`.
 * <b>`allow_operation`</b>: If true, `obj` may refer to an `Operation`.